-- This month's trace spans ingested tells you the number of trace spans created and received by Trace after the first day of the current calendar month for your GCP project.
+- This month's trace spans ingested tells you the number of trace spans created and received by Trace after the first day of the current calendar month for your Google Cloud project.

-- Last month's trace spans ingested tells you the total number of trace spans created and received by Trace in the last full calendar month for your GCP project.
+- Last month's trace spans ingested tells you the total number of trace spans created and received by Trace in the last full calendar month for your Google Cloud project.

 Using these values, you can estimate your costs of using Trace.
 For pricing information, go to Stackdriver pricing.